 When combined with a prebuilt Google Scholar scraping library like Scholarly, you can easily create a custom Google Scholar API specific to your data needs in a couple of hours.
 This makes scraping Google Scholar a breeze.

 What is great about this approach is that it is very reliable and very cheap at scale.
-For only $99 you can extract up to 1,000,000 Google Scholar pages per month.
-And for those, who need to scrape even more data ScraperAPI has plans that allow you to scrape tens of millions of pages per month.
+For only $149 you can extract up to 1,000,000 Google Scholar pages per month.
+And for those, who need to scrape even more data ScraperAPI offers plans that allow you to scrape tens of millions of pages per month.

 You can try out ScraperAPIs very generous free trial with 5,000 free requests here, that other providers charge over $50 per month for.
-And if you need to scrape more than 3,000,000 pages per month then contact our sales team.
+And if you need to scrape more than 3,000,000 pages per month, contact our sales team.

-Pros: By far the cheapest option on this list for those who want to reliably extract Google Scholar data for their research projects.
+Pros: By far the cheapest web scraping option on this list for those who want to reliably extract Google Scholar data for their research projects.
 Plus, a very generous free plan.